 NRAP leverages DOE’s capabilities to help quantify uncertainties and risks necessary to remove barriers to full-scale CO2 storage deployment.

-Objectives of FY16 efforts under Phase II will be focused toward applying and extending that predictive capability to actively manage risks related to CO2 storage.
+In fiscal year (FY) 2017, the NRAP team initiated NRAP Phase II efforts focused on applying and extending that predictive capability to actively manage risks related to CO2 storage by quantitatively assessing improvements in environmental risk performance afforded by select mitigation strategies and to reduce uncertainties in system performance through iterative conformance assessment and prediction improvement.
 Toward meeting those objectives, the proposed work scope includes the following research tasks: